IT2810/it2810-webutvikling-h18-prosjekt-3-50/README.md

 ## The application
 ExerciseMotivator is an app for planning your training sessions.
 In it, you can create a session that you plan to do, where you add date, time, a title, exercises and contacts.
 Exercises consists of a name, number of sets, reps and kg (last is optional).
 By adding contacts, you will (in the future), be able to synchronize sessions with other people, so that they can both track that you have done them, and participate at the planned time.

-In addition to planning a session, you can mark it as done (MISSING), and see statistic over how many sessions you have done (MISSING) and how much you have lifted in total (MISSING).
+In addition to planning a session, you can mark it as done, and see statistic over how many sessions you have done.

 The app also tracks your step, and shows you if you have reached the goal you have sat, and the statistics regarding your steps.